Wondering if Cost Segregation is worth it for your property? Click here to see your potential tax savings in under 1 minute with our free calculator

 How Much Does It Cost to Build Self-Storage Units?

 On average, the cost to build a self-storage facility ranges from $25 to $75 per square foot, depending on whether it’s a single-story or multi-story structure.
 Climate-controlled units can push this figure higher.
-Soft costs like permits, architectural fees, and financing add another 15–30% to the total development budget.
+Soft costs like permits, architectural fees, and financing typically add another 15–30% to the total development budget.

 Key Tax Deductions for Self-Storage Owners and Investors